researchops/research-skills/README.md

-# researcherskills-workshop
+# The #researcherskills community workshop
-Publicly available materials for the ResearchOps Community "Researcher Skills" workshop-in-a-box.
+Here are all of the publicly available materials for the ResearchOps Community "Researcher Skills" workshop-in-a-box.

+**Contents:**
 1. [Live resource links](#livelinks)
 2. [Materials in repo](#materials)
 3. [Organizer timeline & expectations](#organizers)
 4. [Event description language](#eventdesc)

 The [ResearchOps Community](https://researchops.community) are a group of people who are interested in making the work of research work.
 This is one part of that effort: taking a look at what it is that researchers really do, where the challenges are, and how they'd like to push their practice forward.

-See the [workshop background article](https://medium.com/researchops-community/a-researcher-skills-career-workshop-ce6926af1ffb) on the ResearchOps Medium publication.
+For more context, see the [workshop background article](https://medium.com/researchops-community/a-researcher-skills-career-workshop-ce6926af1ffb) on the ResearchOps Medium publication.

+---

 ## Live resource links: <a name="livelinks"></a>